srijan/srijan_blog/content/post/slack-bot-for-phabricator.md

 So, the version shared above works fine for me, for now.
-Currently, it does not support connecting to multiple channels, having different config per channel, detecting projects things other than tasks, ability to enter project name instead of PHID in config file, etc. These are some things I would want to add to my diff in the future.
+Currently, it does not support connecting to multiple channels, having different config per channel, detecting projects for things other than tasks, ability to enter project name instead of PHID in config file, etc. These are some things I would want to add to my patch in the future.

 Also, another good solution to all this would be to extend the chatbot code in phabricator in a generic way to be able to support bots for different services